ILIAS-eLearning/ILIAS/setup/README.md

 with the `--yes` option, which confirm any assumption for you automatically.

 There might be cases where the setup aborts for some reasons.
-These reasons might require further actions on your side which the setup can not perform.
+These reasons might require further actions on your side which the setup cannot perform.
 Make sure you read messages from the setup carefully and act accordingly.
 If you do not change the config file, it is safe to execute the installation process a second time for the same installation a during the initial setup process.